Shifting from fossil fuels to clean energy.

 There is zero reason for us to stay on ways to power our world that pollute terribly, damage our world,our people and all life when there are better ways that, again, benefit us all.

-I am updating this site and going to redo and add to the old post so keep checking back, I’ll do this as quick as possible but please keep in mind there’s a tremendous amount of time needed to do this properly so have a little patience and feel free to check elsewhere but please keep in mind some of the info you find will be that which is spread by those that profit from us not changing, so check multiple sources, be skeptical, and make sure whatever you are using as a source is not only true and reliable, but is up to date.
+I am updating this site and going to redo and add to the old post so keep checking back, I’ll do this as quick as possible but please keep in mind there’s a tremendous amount of time needed to do this properly so have a little patience and feel free to check elsewhere but please remember some of the info you find will be that which is spread by those that profit from us not changing, so check multiple sources, be skeptical, and make sure whatever you are using as a source is not only true and reliable, but is up to date.

 I mention up to date because the advancements are so many and at such a rate that even a few months may mean the data is old.